percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/advanced/encrypted_innodb_tablespace_backups.rst

 .. rubric:: Creating an Incremental Backup

 To make an incremental backup, begin with a full backup.
-The |xtrabackup| binary writes a file called :file:`xtrabackup_checkpoints` into the backup's target directory.
+The *Percona XtraBackup* binary writes a file called :file:`xtrabackup_checkpoints` into the backup's target directory.
 This file contains a line showing the ``to_lsn``, which is the database's :term:`LSN` at the end of the backup.
 First you need to create a full